 Instead of making the mustard paste at home, you can use mustard powder.

 Bori soaks loads of oil.
-Do not use entire oil to fry Bori, instead use 1 tbsp. oil to pan-fry Bori.
+Do not use entire oil to fry Bori, instead use 1 tablespoon oil to pan-fry Bori.

 - Category: Side Dish